amd/aocl-data-analytics/doc/data_management/data_intro.rst

 CSV files
 ---------

-AOCL-DA contains routines for reading data of a single type from a CSV (comma separated values) file into an array.
+The AOCL-DA C API contains routines for reading data of a single type from a CSV (comma separated values) file into an array.
 In addition, a character array of column headings can optionally be read.

 The routines take a :cpp:type:`da_datastore` structure as their first argument, which must be initialized prior